DavidNix/devblog/TO_DO.md

 * Add disqu comments and specs
 * Posts#index shows if a post has been published or not
 * Expand and collapsable menu bar.
+* Have the sidebars be fixed when user is scrolling.

 NICE TO HAVE
 * A better way for tests to switch dynamically between consider_all_local_requests